 #4: “Is this goal no longer a priority?”

-Assuming there is a goal connected to this potential deal, there might have been an internal priority shift that has suddenly stopped it going ahead.
-Finding out what that is paves the way for moving forward on a future date when this goal is again a priority.
+Assuming there is a goal connected to this potential deal, there might have been an internal priority shift that has suddenly stopped it from going ahead.
+Finding out what that is paving the way for moving forward on a future date when this goal is again a priority.

 #5: “What are your companies other priorities right now?”